nodeGame/nodegame-digitalocean/README.md

 1 - Run cleanup.sh script (possibly need to re-download).
 1 - Run img\_check.sh script (clear var files not cleared).
 1 - Remove any spurious file in /var/log/ as reported by the check script.
+1 - Take one snapshot.
+1 - Create a new droplet with that snapshot and test it.
-1 - Take two snapshots!
+1 - Take a second snapshot!
 In case the vendor portal loses one.